open-cluster-management-io/enhancements/enhancements/sig-architecture/20-taint-toleration/README.md

 type Taint struct {
    // Required.
 The taint key to be applied to a cluster.
    Key string `json:"key"`
    // The taint value corresponding to the taint key.
+It can be nil.
+When the Operator in Toleration is
+   // "Exists", the Value in taint would be ignored.
+When the Operator in Toleration is "Equal" and taint's
+   // value is nil, toleration's value should also be nil if they are matched.
    // +optional
    Value string `json:"value,omitempty"`
    // TimeAdded represents the time at which the taint was added.